Type 2 Diabetes and Dietary Supplements: What the Science Says

 Type 2 Diabetes and Dietary Supplements

 Overall, there is not enough scientific evidence to show that any dietary supplement can help manage or prevent type 2 diabetes.
-It is important to note that there are multiple case reports linking dietary supplement use to kidney disease, which is of particular concern because diabetes is the leading cause of chronic kidney disease and kidney failure in the United States.
+Some dietary supplements may provide some benefit for some conditions associated with type 2 diabetes.
+It is important to note, however, that there are multiple case reports linking dietary supplement use to kidney disease, which is of particular concern because diabetes is the leading cause of chronic kidney disease and kidney failure in the United States.
 Supplement use should be monitored closely in patients who have or are at risk for kidney disease.

 - High doses of alpha-lipoic acid can cause gastrointestinal upset.

-- Chromium supplements may cause stomach pain and bloating, and there have been a few reports of kidney damage, muscular problems, and skin reactions following large doses.
+- There have been a few reports of serious injury such as kidney damage, muscular problems, and skin reactions following large doses.

 - A 2012 Cochrane systematic review of 10 randomized controlled trials involving a total of 577 participants found insufficient evidence to support the use of cinnamon for type 1 or type 2 diabetes.

 The increased risk of developing type 2 diabetes in people with magnesium deficiency has suggested that magnesium supplementation may provide benefits to those patients with type 2 diabetes or those at risk for developing the disease.
-However, results from clinical trials have not yet shown a clear benefit.
+However, results from clinical trials have not shown a clear benefit.